-Patty Loew is a professor in the Department of Life Science Communication and affiliated with American Indian Studies, the Nelson Institute for Environmental Studies, and the Latin American, Caribbean, and Iberian Studies program.
+Patty Loew is a professor in the Department of Life Sciences Communication and affiliated with American Indian Studies, the Nelson Institute for Environmental Studies, and the School of Human Ecology Center for Community and Nonprofit Studies.
+Her research interests lie in television documentary production, diversity, and Native American media.
+Broadly speaking, she teaches courses in video production and analysis in the life sciences.

-Formerly Professor Loew was a producer for WHA-TV (PBS) and co-host of In Wisconsin, a weekly news and public affairs program that aired statewide on Wisconsin Public Television.
-Prior to joining the UW-Madison faculty she worked as a reporter and anchor for television stations in Portland, OR; Spokane, WA, Madison and La Crosse, WI.
+Formerly, Loew was a producer for WHA-TV (PBS) and co-host of In Wisconsin, a weekly news and public affairs program that aired statewide on Wisconsin Public Television.
+Prior to joining the UW-Madison faculty she worked as a reporter and anchor for television stations in Portland, OR; Spokane, WA; and Madison and La Crosse, WI.

 Her outreach efforts focus on Native youth and digital storytelling.
-Along with colleagues, she teaches media skills to youth on American Indian reservations and help them explore science within a cultural context.
+Along with colleagues and graduate students, she teaches media skills to youth on American Indian reservations and helps them explore science within a cultural context.

 She is an enrolled member of the Bad River Band of Lake Superior Ojibwe.